 If they do become a customer, do you place them into an onboarding process to mitigate churn and stimulate activity?

-Creating a trading room floor mentality to campaign management is crucial to great optimisation, but to do this you need to have your analytic platform set up correctly.
+Creating a trading room floor mentality to campaign management is crucial to great optimization, but to do this you need to have your analytic platform set up correctly.
 Ensure that you have the right analytics platform such as Google Analytics set up correctly and syncing with your own admin system.
 This will create accurate attribution and reporting of revenue figures against a respective campaign, channel (paid search, organic, email, social, etc), and source or medium.

 4. Timing is everything

 There is such a thing as ‘right place, right time’ in the world of digital advertising.
 Sure, you could go out and buy as many eyeballs as possible, but how is that going to allow you to drive budgetary efficiency?
 One of the key aspects of getting the timing right on a large scale is understanding what events like school holidays, public holidays, sports, conferences, concerts and festivals might impact your business.
-Using the PredictHQ web app you can not only get event visibility across the world, you can also understand what events impact your business and when on average customers are most likely to buy relative to that event.
+Using the PredictHQ you can not only get event visibility across the world, you can also understand what events impact your business and when on average customers are most likely to buy relative to that event.